miker704/Strife/patches2.md

     - Deployed DeleteServerChannelMessage from the Server main container but pass props and state to it as normal through open modal props, but opening it through a state call back function.
 (Will be reverted to the old props.openModal() but not throught a rendering through modal manager).
     - Removed DownloadApps Modal from Modal Manager.
     - Wrapped DownloadApps Modal in REACT PORTAL.
+    - Moved the rendering of DownloadApps Modal to root level.

 ## Backend Changes